 Customers need to invest in networks that have the end-to-end architecture that can support the increased demand from 5G and other emerging technologies.
 With these new announcements, Intel is a leading provider in base stations going forward working with customers to meet the new demands.

 If you’d like to learn more about Intel’s announcements, products, investments or their response to COVID-19, visit their website.
 Be sure to listen to the full episode below and while you’re at it make sure you hit subscribe so you never miss an episode.

 Daniel Newman: Welcome to The Futurum Tech Podcast.
 I’m your host, Daniel Newman, Principal Analyst and Founder at Futurum Research.
 And I’m excited to have an interview today with Dan Rodriguez.
-He’s the Vice President and General Manager of Intel’s Network Platforms Group.
+He’s the Corporate Vice President and General Manager of the Network Platforms Group at Intel Corporation.
 Dan, welcome to The Futurum Tech Podcast.
 How are you?

 Dan Rodriguez: I’m doing great.
 Thanks for having me today, Daniel.

 Daniel Newman: Yeah, it’s great to have you on the show, Dan.
 We’ve had, several times, face to face conversations.
 We’ve talked about bringing you onto the show.
 I’ve talked about all kinds of things because what you’re working on is a really important part of the business over there at Intel.
 The proliferation of 5G enterprise network platforms.
 So much that you’re focused on really crosses paths with my world.
 And jeez, so many people’s world right now is we are in this crazy state of constant online connectedness.
 And that connectedness is based upon technology proliferating that puts people in touch.
 And so a lot going on, but welcome to the show.
 If you don’t mind, I gave everyone your title, but for everyone out there that doesn’t know you, I’d love for them to just get a little bit of a background on what you do at Intel.